 The most important admissions criterion is substantial (approximately 2 years) health sciences work experience in a developing country, although work with underserved or immigrant populations in the US may substitute for part of the 2 years.
-GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions, or for Summer Quarter admissions for postdoc fellows or concurrent MDs

 Upon satisfactory completion of the MPH in Epidemiology, Global Health Track, graduates will be able to:

 - Meet the generic SPH learning objectives for the MPH degree;

 - Meet the Core-Specific Learning Objectives for all MPH students;

 - Describe the major influences on health in resource-poor settings and outline differences and similarities to Western settings;

 - Describe the epidemiology of diseases of greatest burden in resource-poor settings and determine how social and economic development influences these diseases;

 - Identify and interpret risk factors for diseases that are unique to resource-poor settings, including poverty, inequality, gender, and sociocultural characteristics of communities;

 - Develop strategies to overcome the unique challenges of study design and data collection in resource-poor settings;